Friends of the Franklin River

 In late 2016 we initiated a community-based project to restore the delapidated hut nearby Sir John Falls on the Gordon River.
 The hut was built in the 1950s by the Hydro Electric Commission, transferred to the Parks and Wildlife Service (PWS) in the 1980s and is now in public use.

-Onsite work commenced in December 2019 with the main effort occurring in February and March 2020.
-The project is a collaboration between Branch members, PWS Heritage Branch and North-West Region, the Mountain Huts Preservation Society, and a range of other community volunteers, contributors and donors.
+Onsite, structural works were carried out over the 2019-20 summer through a collaboration between Branch members, PWS Heritage Branch and North-West Region, the Mountain Huts Preservation Society, and a range of other community volunteers, contributors and donors.

 President – David Clarke – firstname.lastname@example.org